sujaan00/brick-breaker-game/README.md

 it might lack a lot of things like difficulty level, winning messages and a lot of stuff which i'll update later, i was just too excited to add another repository after so long so i did.

-hope you enjoy, feel free to gove me suggestions on this.
+hope you enjoy, feel free to give me suggestions on this.

 *if you wanna run this code make sure to add the background file too